-E-commerce has "blurred the boundaries" between different actors in the supply chain^{xxix}.
+E-commerce has "blurred the boundaries" between different actors in the supply chain xxix.
 Online marketplaces now play a significant role in facilitating the sale of goods.
 Therefore, the Government must ensure online marketplaces are recognised as actors within the supply chain.
-These marketplaces are acting as retailers and distributors and should be recognised as such within legislation and regulation - namely in the Electrical Equipment (Safety) Regulations 2016 and the General Product Safety Regulations (2005).
+These marketplaces are acting as retailers and distributors and should be recognised as such within legislation and regulation - namely in the Electrical Equipment (Safety) Regulations (2005).

-The Office for Product Safety & Standard's must have a clearly defined role:
+Office for Product Safety and Standards must have a clearly defined role:

-The current system for product safety has been reactive in responding to changes arising due to ecommerce.
+The current system for product safety has been reactive in responding to changes arising due to e-commerce.
 A proactive approach is now needed - and OPSS must clearly define its role within the product safety framework.
 This clarity would benefit consumers and businesses.
 Additionally, as the national regulator for product safety, OPSS should have clear enforcement powers and should be able to impose proportionate sanctions on online marketplaces who fail to comply with product safety regulations.